 A simple rectangular or square base plate is almost universally used for columns in simple construction.
 The base plate should be of sufficient size and strength to transmit the axial compressive force from the column to the foundation through the bedding material, without exceeding the local bearing resistance of the foundation.

 Column bases are generally designed to transfer the force from the column to the base plate in direct bearing.
 Holding down systems are designed to stabilise the column during construction, and resist any uplift in braced bays.
 In some cases it is assumed that modest horizontal shear is also carried by the holding down bolts.

 The way in which horizontal shear forces are transferred to the foundation is not well researched.
 Some designers check the resistance of the holding down bolts, and ensure that they are adequately grouted.
 This practice has been successfully followed for portal frame bases, which carry a significant shear.

 Braced bays may have relatively high shear forces.
 Designers may opt to provide a shear stub welded to the underside of the base plate, though the recess may complicate the casting of the foundation, and special attention must be paid to the grouting operation.
 Design methods that cover this type of detail are given in the 'Green Book' (SCI P398).

-Shear between the column end and the base plate can be transmitted by friction or by nominal welds between the column and the base plate.
-Welds may be provided to the web only, or around parts of the profile - it is generally found that the weld resistance is more than adequate for small shear forces.
+Shear between the column end and the base plate will be transmitted by welds between the column and the base plate.
+Welds may be provided to the web only, or around parts of the profile - it is generally found that the weld resistance is more than adequate for modest shear forces.

 Bracing members include flats, angles, channels, I sections, and hollow sections.
 Bracing arrangements may involve the bracing members working in tension alone, or in both tension and compression.
 In most cases, the bracing member is attached by bolting to a gusset plate, which is itself welded to the beam, to the column, or more commonly welded to the beam and its end connection as shown in the figure right.